 Holmfirth CA Holmfirth - PC3 Holmfirth Technical College 140 Huddersfield Road, Holmfirth, HD9 3AR The Technical Institute, a Victorian building, exhibits elaborate tall gables, steep roof with lanterns, tall elaborate windows letting in lots of light and fanlights over the doors.
 A design by Joseph Smith of Sheffield and Holmfirth was selected and the foundation stone was laid on 16 July 1892.
 This building housed evening classes for apprentices, after completing their days work in the mills, from 1894.
 First known as the technical Institute, it was built by public subscription and opened in 1894 providing technical and manual education outside the then existing elementary school system.
 Plans for the Institute date back to 1891 and the fundraising was initiated by James Marsden JP of Wigan and a native of Holmfirth.
-The college had rooms specifically for weaving, dying and clay modeling, science lectures, designing, art, reading, conservation, a secretary, chemistry laboratory, an examination and lecture hall and the ladies room (on the the Institute which, until then, had been managed by volunteers and local businessman.
+The college had rooms specifically for weaving, dying and clay modeling, science lectures, designing, art, reading, conservation, a secretary, chemistry laboratory, an examination and lecture hall and the ladies room (on the upper floor).
+Following the education act of 1902, the upper floor).
+Following the the Institute which, until then, had been managed by volunteers and local businessman.
 From 1907 until 1932 the building provided accommodation for Holmfirth's first secondary school with 48 pupils, although the technical classes still continued in the evenings.
 Pupils had to achieve a certain level of education and pay for the privilege of attending.
-Initially fees were 6 pounds per year, although some scholarships were a further education centre on technical courses.
+Initially fees were 6 pounds per year, although some scholarships were awarded.
+In 1959 it became a further education centre on technical courses.
 After a recent period of the building being mothballed, it has reopened as Holmfirth Tech, run by a charitable Community Benefit Society.
-It has a blue plaque. -- -- -- ---
+It has a blue plaque. -- -- -- --